mindsphere/production-copilot/README.md

 ## Prerequisites

-This examples are only available and working for customers with an Early Access subscription in Insights Hub.
+These examples are only available and working for customers with an Early Access subscription in Insights Hub.
 These features may be modified or updated in the future.

 ## Questions